Working with Files

 So how does this actually work?
 Well…when the shell (bash) sees a

-character, it automatically looks for filenames
+word that contains the * character, it automatically looks for filenames

 that match the given pattern.

-to see wilcards are they are intepreted by the shell.
+We can use the command echo to see wilcards are they are intepreted by the shell.

 echo *.fastq